lightning/bolts/01-messaging.md

 #### Requirements

-The sending node MUST send `init` as the first lightning message for any connection.
+Each node MUST send `init` as the first lightning message for any connection.
 The sending node SHOULD use the minimum lengths required to represent the feature fields.

-The sending node MUST set feature bits corresponding to features it requires the peer to support, and SHOULD set feature bits corresponding to features it optionally supports.
+The sending node SHOULD set first feature bit to `0b1` for supported features, and MUST set second feature bit to `0b1` for required features.

-The receiving node MUST fail the channels if it receives a `globalfeatures` or `localfeatures` with an even bit set which it does not understand.
+The receiving node MUST fail the connection if it receives a message in which unsupported or unknown feature has second bit set to `0b0`.

+The receiving node MUST fail the connection if it receives a message in which required (by receiving node) feature has first bit set to `0b0`.

+The receiving node MUST NOT use feature during session if it receives a message in which this feature has first bit set to `0b0`.

 Each node MUST wait to receive `init` before sending any other messages.